mcmasty/mcmasty.github.io/_pages/covid-splash.md

 {: .notice--info}

 Given we are still in the early days of the outbreak, the rate of change is more telling then the cumulative totals.
-To compare mortality, compute the average deaths per day for each leading cause and compare to COVID-19 for 8-April-2020.
+To compare mortality, compute the average deaths per day for each leading cause and compare to the daily death count for COVID-19.

 ![Daily Summary]({{ site.url }}{{ site.baseurl }}/assets/images/covid/leading_causes_20200410_1586543867.png){: .align-center}